openforis/collect-earth-online-doc/docs/source/collection/preparing.rst

 Geo-Dash
 ^^^^^^^^

 The **GeoDash** pop-up window will also open with information about the plot if it has been configured for the project.
 This window contains information to help identify land cover and land use attributes compiled from Google Earth Engine.
 Depending on the project, Geo-Dash can include plots of time series data (such as how NDVI values have varied over time), Landsat image chips, and more.
-See :doc:`collection/start` for more information.
+See :doc:`start` for more information.